Californians gird for more rain, snow, potential floods - KESQ

 Californians gird for more rain, snow, potential floods

 SACRAMENTO, Calif.
-(AP) — Californians steeled Monday for the latest in a series of powerful storms that have shuttered schools, toppled trees, flooded roads and left tens of thousands without power.
+(AP) — Californians steeled Monday for the latest of a series of powerful storms that have shuttered schools, toppled trees, flooded roads and left tens of thousands without power.

-Schools were closed in districts in Sacramento and Sonoma counties due to the storm.
-Sacramento City Unified canceled school after six campuses were left without electricity.
+The Sacramento City Unified School District canceled school Monday, with six campuses without electricity, the Sacramento Bee reported.
 More than 36,000 customers remained without power early Monday, down from more than 350,000 a day earlier after gusts of 60 mph (97 kph) knocked trees into power lines, according to the Sacramento Municipal Utility District.

-Evacuations were under way in Santa Cruz County with the San Lorenzo River at flood stage, officials said.
-Santa Clara County late Sunday issued evacuation warnings for several areas.

 The first of the newest, heavier storms prompted the weather service to issue a flood watch for a large swath of Northern and Central California, with 6 to 12 inches (15 to 30 centimeters) of rain expected through Wednesday in the already saturated Sacramento-area foothills.